Let me introduce you to the Marais, one of my favorite areas of Paris.

-The building is a wild contrast to the narrow medieval type streets of the neighborhood, just like how the modern I.M.
+The building is a wild contrast to the quaint streets of the neighborhood, just like how the modern I.M.
 Pei glass pyramid contrasts against the renaissance-style Louvre, and how my future acrylic coffee table (I am still looking for it) will contrast against the rococo-style mirror in my living room.

 More than the trendiness and the shops of the Marais, I like the history of the area, and specifically love the hotel particuliers.
-It was only after a number of trips to Paris that I went finally went inside a few of them.
+On one trip, I went finally went inside a few of them.
 I was instantly enamored.
 If you love French interiors of the Versailles kind, you will be too.

-The Marais was the very first arrondisement of Paris I got to know well--only because of that fluke of booking that Rue des Rosier apartment.
+The Marais is the very first arrondisement of Paris I got to know well--only because of that fluke of booking that Rue des Rosier apartment.